fetchai/agents-aea/docs/tac-skills-contract.md

 </div>

-In the above case, the proposal received contains a set of goods to sell, and an associated price.
+In the above case, the proposal received contains a set of goods to sell and an associated price.
 The buyer AEA needs to determine if this is a good deal for them, and if so, it accepts.

 There is an equivalent diagram for seller AEAs set up to search for buyers and their interaction with AEAs which are registered as buyers.
-In that scenario, the proposal will instead, be a list of goods that the buyer wishes to buy and the price it is willing to pay for them.
+In that scenario, the proposal will instead be a list of goods that the buyer wishes to buy and the price it is willing to pay for them.

 ## Preparation instructions